Ingv4r/Python_code_Stepic/README.md

-# My first game programm
+# My first game program
-my code for snake game on python with using pygame lib
+my code for snake game in python with using pygame lib